 Acorn squash, indeed, any winter squash makes a hearty, nutritious winter soup.
 Vine-ripened tomatoes roasted at their peak flavor and then frozen are a vital component to many of our soups and sauces.
 This soup is topped with additional sautéed onions.

 This is my Pepper Parmesan Zucchini Casserole topped with Japanese Panko bread crumbs!
 Also, I have an excellent Broccoli Casserole recipe from my Mom which I share on this web site.
-Always make labels so you can identify what is in your freezer vegetable packages!
+Always make dated labels so you can identify what is in your freezer packages!

 Pickles & Relishes

 I could eat cucumbers every day, but there is only one way to make them last through the winter—relishes and pickles!
 We believe we grow the sweetest cukes ever on our sustainable Fairview family farm.
 Perhaps this is due to the rich organic bottom land soil in the Cane Creek Valley region of Buncombe County—or perhaps it is the specialty seed which we purchase!